What Can Go Wrong in Underwriting

 Other Personal Factors

 Other types of problems can affect a mortgage application.
 If your divorce has not been finalized, your soon-to-be-former spouse may have to sign documents, such as a quitclaim deed.
-If he refuses, you won't get approved.
+If they refuse, you won't get approved.
 If a legal judgment suddenly appears against you (and with today's digital databases, it's bound to pop up), you might well be rejected, even if it happens in another state.
 If you have not filed a tax return or owe taxes, you will most likely not make it out of underwriting either.

 Your best bet to avoid dealing with things that can go wrong in underwriting is to disclose your entire financial history to the lender prior to your initial loan preapproval.
 Allow the lender to check your credit history (after reviewing it yourself, to make sure it contains no errors).
 File your tax returns, pay your bills on time, and do not substantially spend savings or add to your debt load between the time you make an offer and when you are expected to get that final approval on your mortgage application.